 blame them if they aren't forthcoming on how or why they're enforcing it in this case.
 The only reason censorship is compatible with democracy is that it's transparent.

-The owner of a Belgian sex shop posed a puzzler for European judges yesterday – does a coin-in-the-slot peep show count as
+The owner of a Belgian sex shop posed a puzzler for European judges yesterday – does a coin-in-the-slot peep show count as a cinema?

 If it does, then it qualifies for reduced-rate VAT under EU tax rules.